AshokKumarChoppadandi/SparkExamples/FileFormats/README.md

 <img src="../Screenshots/OhNo.gif" width="1000" height="400">

 Yes, this is not the data we are interested in.
-We need to find out a way to read this data as we see the data from normal text files.
+We need to find out a way to read this data as we see the data from a normal text files.
 There are multiple ways of reading the data from AVRO data file and here we are going to see the 3 most popular ways.

 Before we start reading the data from the Avro file, let's have a look at what is **Apache AVRO?**